 1. Assessment results for learning outcomes, for all courses and programs inclusive of all modalities, are used in course and program review.

-MJC has identified student learning outcomes for all courses, programs, certificates and degrees (ACCJC Annual Report 2016).
-Student learning outcomes are one of the primary components utilized in the determination of student mastery of course content.
-(Outcomes in Short) MJC regularly assesses learning outcomes using appropriate methods of evaluation and established institutional procedures (OAW website, assessment handbook).
-Learning outcomes and assessments are defined and evaluated by faculty.
-The collective bargaining agreement between the Yosemite Faculty Association and the Yosemite Community College District ensures faculty participation in the assessment of learning outcomes.
+Student learning outcomes are one of the primary components used to determine student mastery of course content.
+MJC has identified student learning outcomes for all courses, programs, certificates, and degrees in all modalities, and faculty regularly evaluate courses and programs through the assessment of those outcomes.
+As part of the assessment process, faculty document plans for improvement in teaching and learning strategies.
+(ACCJC Annual Report 2016; Outcomes in Short; OAW website, assessment handbook, emails from Nita)

 The Academic Senate collaborates with the Outcomes Assessment Workgroup (OAW) to provide leadership and coordination in the assessment of learning outcomes.
 The OAW is led by a faculty chair who also serves as the Assessment Coordinator for the college (OAW Workgroup Website).
-This partnership promotes faculty lead, campus-wide dialogue and understanding of learning outcomes, assessment, and analysis of assessment results.
-(OAW Workgroup Website) This robust dialogue fosters institutional effectiveness and continuous improvement in teaching and learning strategies.
-All course learning outcomes (CLOs) are mapped to Program, General Education, and Institutional Learning Outcomes (PLOs, GELOs, and ILOs).
-(Learning outcome map) The MJC Student Learning Outcomes and Assessment Handbook and the Curriculum Manual provide guidance and best practices for faculty developing or revising outcomes.
-(SLO Assessment Handbook 2013, Curriculum Manual) 2.
-All syllabi include student learning outcomes.
+This partnership promotes faculty led, campus-wide dialogue and understanding of learning outcomes, assessment, and analysis of assessment results.
+(OAW Workgroup Website) Robust dialogue fosters institutional effectiveness and continuous improvement in teaching and learning strategies.
+All course learning outcomes (CLOs) are mapped to Program, General Education, and Institutional Learning Outcomes (PLOs, GELOs, and ILOs) and are used by faculty to review courses and programs.
+(Learning outcome map; program review example) The MJC Student Learning Outcomes and Assessment Handbook and the Curriculum Manual provide guidance and best practices for faculty developing or revising outcomes.
+(SLO Assessment Handbook 2013 --- updated?, Curriculum Manual)

+The college maintains a cyclical process for assessing learning outcomes with a specific cohort of courses identified to assess each year. (cycle) PLO assessment is conducted through analysis of data collected from courses mapped to each PLO.
+(SLO Assessment Handbook 2013) The aggregated course data is analyzed and discussed by faculty and staff at the department and division levels.
+Faculty analyze and discuss assessment data to make improvement to courses and programs.
+MJC tracks course and program learning outcomes assessment cycles and reports, which are housed on the Outcomes Assessment website.
+(OAW link)

+An evaluation of MJC’s assessment processes indicated that a more sophisticated approach to assessment data management was needed to maximize the access and utility of assessment data.
+In 2015, the College transitioned to the eLumen software system as the repository for outcomes assessment and reporting. (eLumen site) The new software allows for tracking student performance in outcomes assessment, and specifically enables the disaggregation of outcomes assessment data.
+The College uses eLumen to evaluate how various student populations are performing in terms of student learning across course, program, general education and institutional learning outcomes.
+All SLO data is reported and analyzed through program review.
+Departments and areas are required to provide narrative summaries regarding the use of student learning outcome data to improve instruction and/or services to students.
+(Insert examples)

+2. All syllabi include student learning outcomes.

 3. Institutions have structures in place to verify all students receive a course syllabus.

 Course learning outcomes are included in all syllabi as well as being publicly available through the class search function of the student information system utilized by the college, MJC PiratesNet.
 (Sample syllabi, Screenshots of CLOs as noted here) In accordance with YCCD board policy, students receive a syllabus during the first week of class.
 (BP/AP 4-8065 (Syllabus) Copies of syllabi are also retained in the division offices.
 (BBSS communication re syllabi)